 You will find the locations of our holiday accommodations:

-and you are very near the first beaches of Las Marinas and Las Rotas.
+Located in the centre, you have all facilities such as shops and restaurants at walking distance.
+The harbour is directly in front of you and you are very near the first beaches of Las Marinas and Las Rotas.

 This is the northern part of Denia where most of the sand beaches are located.
 An excellent tourist area with beach stretching approximately 14 kilometres.

 The holiday rental houses, holiday rental villas, and holiday rental apartments on the slope of mount Montgó , outside the nature reserve, are mostly located in calm suburbs.